scottabraham/midjourney-prompt-generator/chatgpt.md

 Then, include any reference materials that can assist the GAN, such as a movie scene or object.
 Example: "reference: the star wars movies"

-Decide on an appropriate aspect ratio for the image from 1:1, 1:2,2:1,3:2,2:3,4:3,16:9 or 9:16.
+Decide on an appropriate aspect ratio for the image.
+Aspect ratio is NOT an input from the user but a parameter to be output in the prompt.
+Valid values aspect ratios are 1:1,1:2,2:1,3:2,2:3,4:3,16:9 or 9:16.
 Append the aspect ratio prefixed with --ar example: /imagine prompt: a tree --ar 2:3

 Return the prompt in a code box.